 Although this hot dog has the word “Texas”, it comes from Pennsylvania.
 It has been popular since the 1950s.
 To make Texas Tommy, people first split the sausage then put cheese on it.
 Then they wrap it with bacon and stuff it in a toasted bun.

-Texas Tommy is particularly popular among women.
-The recipe for it is present in a lot of ladies’ magazines.
-It is popular in Pennsylvania, New Jersey, and also Philadelphia.
+Texas Tommy hot dog recipes were present in a lot of ladies’ magazines.
+You can find it on the menu of many restaurants in Pennsylvania, New Jersey, and also Philadelphia.

 23. Seattle Dog

-In 1988, a bagel man named Hadley Longe started to sell hot dogs consisting of bagels, sausage, and cream cheese.
-He sold them at Pioneer Square.
-Later on, this hot dog became very popular.
-People call it “Seattle dog” or “Seattle-style hot dog”.
+In the 1980s, a bagel vendor named Hadley Longe started to sell hot dogs consisting of bagels, sausage, and cream cheese at Pioneer Square.
+Later on, his fare became very popular.
+For some reason, people took to calling it “Seattle dog” or “Seattle-style hot dog”.

 What makes Seattle Dogs so delicious is the cream cheese.
 People add it to the hot dog using pistol-grip sauce dispensers, a method invented by the owner of Dante’s Inferno Dog.